-DOI suppression contract SEATs work 6 days on 1 day off schedule with no relief crew required and no permanent designated base.
+DOI suppression contract SEATs work a 6 day on 1 day off schedule with no relief crew required and no permanent designated base.

 DOI suppression contract SEATs will be statused as available national at the end of each day.

 SEAT Base Hours of Operation